Breder.org

 }

-Although the output is exactly the same as the step before, there's a very critical disticion: Now the number is being held as an integer in the n variable, instead of a sequence of ASCII digits in the c variable.
+Although the output is exactly the same as the step before, there's a very critical distinction: Now the number is being held as an integer in the n variable, instead of a sequence of ASCII digits in the c variable.

 The Stack Data Structure